cpsc365/cpsc365.github.io/psets.md

 > Submission Instructions:
 > * Submit the PDF of your solution via Gradescope.
-> * Your first page should inlcude your name and SID only; do not write them anywhere else in your solution.
+> * Write your name and SID only in the first page; do not write them anywhere else in your solution.
-> * Start your solution to every question on a new page.
+> * Start your solution to every question on a new page including the first question; the person grading the first question should not be able to see your name.
 > * Make sure to assign the correct page in your document corresponding to each problem.
 > * We recommend writing your solution in Latex; Handwritten solutions are accepted if they are clearly legible.